Belimumab

 Pharmacodynamic properties

 Changes in biomarkers were seen in clinical trials with belimumab administered intravenously.
-In adult patients with hypergammaglobulinemia, normalization of IgG levels was observed by Week 52 in 49% and 20% of patients receiving belimumab and placebo, respectively.
+In adult patients with SLE with hypergammaglobulinemia, normalization of IgG levels was observed by Week 52 in 49% and 20% of patients receiving belimumab and placebo, respectively.

-In patients with low complement levels, normalization of C3 and C4 was observed by Week 52 in 38% and 44% of patients receiving belimumab and in 17% and 18% of patients receiving placebo, respectively.
+In patients with SLE with low complement levels, normalization of C3 and C4 was observed by Week 52 in 38% and 44% of patients receiving belimumab and in 17% and 18% of patients receiving placebo, respectively.

 Of the anti-phospholipid antibodies, only anti-cardiolipin antibody was measured.
-For anti-cardiolipin IgA antibody a 37% reduction at Week 52 was seen (p=0.0003), for anti-cardiolipin IgG antibody a 26% reduction at Week 52 was seen (p=0.0324) and for anti-cardiolipin IgM a 25% reduction was seen (p=NS, 0.46).
+For anti-cardiolipin IgA antibody a 37% reduction at Week 52 was seen (p=0.0003), for anti-cardiolipin IgG antibody a 26% reduction at Week 52 was seen (p=0.0324) and for anti-cardiolipin IgM a 25% reduction was seen (p = NS, 0.46).

-Changes in B cells (including naïve, memory and activated B cells, and plasma cells) and IgG levels occurring in patients during ongoing treatment with intravenous belimumab were followed in a long-term uncontrolled extension study.
+Changes in B cells (including naïve, memory and activated B cells, and plasma cells) and IgG levels occurring in patients with SLE during ongoing treatment with intravenous belimumab were followed in a long-term uncontrolled extension study.
 After 7 and a half years of treatment (including the 72-week parent study), a substantial and sustained decrease in various B cell subsets was observed leading to 87% median reduction in naïve B cells, 67% in memory B cells, 99% in activated B cells, and 92% median reduction in plasma cells after more than 7 years of treatment.
-After about 7 years, a 28% median reduction in IgG levels was observed, with 1.6% of subjects experiencing a decrease in IgG levels to below 400 mg/dl.
+After about 7 years, a 28% median reduction in IgG levels was observed, with 1.6% of subjects experiencing a decrease in IgG levels to below 400 mg/dL.
 Over the course of the study, the reported incidence of AEs generally remained stable or declined.

 Pharmacokinetic properties